Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

 Experiment, Test, and Play

 Create a page or post that you leave in draft mode to get your feet wet.
-Then, click around, add blocks, and get familiar with all the tools available.
+Then, click around, add blocks, and become familiar with all the available tools.
 When unsure whether a block will fit the bill, open that draft to test it until you are comfortable.

 There is no way to detail all the available blocks and possibilities.
-So, with this article, I hope to help you adopt a new approach to creating your website’s content and layout.
+With this article, I aim to help you adopt a new approach to creating your website’s content and layout, enabling you to stay current with the times.

 Once you “get it” and the light bulb goes off, you’ll wonder, just like me, how I ever lived without blocks.
 So click around and play; you won’t break anything, and that’s how we all learn.